clydemcqueen/v4l_h264_ffmpeg/README.md

 # v4l_h264_ffmpeg

-Read h264 from video4linux and use ffmpeg libraries to decode the packets and display the video stream.
+Read h264 from video4linux, decode it, and write it to a file.

-Usage: TODO
+Example usage: `./v4l_to_file /dev/video2 30 640x480 output`

 Tested on Ubuntu 18.04.

+Requires ffmpeg:
 ~~~
 ffmpeg version 3.4.6-0ubuntu0.18.04.1 Copyright (c) 2000-2019 the FFmpeg developers
   libavutil      55.
 78.100 / 55.
 78.100